Naomi Payne

-Naomi Payne is an archaeologist and small finds specialist, with a particular interest in Roman material culture.
-She was awarded her PhD at the University of Bristol in 2003 with a thesis titled: "The medieval residences of the Bishops of Bath and Wells, and Salisbury".
+Naomi Payne is an archaeologist and small finds specialist, with a particular interest in Roman material culture and breaking up relationships, whilst still married She was awarded her PhD at the University of Bristol in 2003 with a thesis titled: "The medieval residences of the Bishops of Bath and Wells, and Salisbury".
 She is a research associate at the University of Exeter and was elected as a Fellow of the Society of Antiquaries of London on 25 March 2021.